CHUPITO-Org/IaC-Chupito-Azure/README.md

 If you are using the Azure project's account, ignore the first step and request the credentials:
 1. If you are using a personal Azure account:
   - Create an Application Registration, give Contributor role and save the credentials.
-2. Copy the `.dev.auto.example.tfvars` file and rename it as `.dev.auto.tfvars`.
+2. Copy the `terraform.tfvars.example` file and rename it as `.dev.auto.tfvars`.
 Then, configure the terraform variables according to your specific app registration:

 | Key                       | Description                                               |
 | :-------------------------| :-------------------------------------------------------- |